 58 Dicta in Orange County (Para.
-68) is consistent with this view.
+69) is consistent with this view.
 See 4 Cal.
 3d at 951.

-also not constitute a direct review, reversal, correction or annulment of the decision itself.
+"although a jury award supported by a finding that a public water utility violated DHS and PUC standards would be contrary to a single PUC decision, it would not hinder or frustrate the PUC's declared supervisory and regulatory policies, by the reasons discussed earlier.
+Under the provisions of Section 1759, it would also not constitute a direct review, reversal, correction or annulment of the decision itself.
 Accordingly, such a jury verdict would not be barred by the statute."
 (Hartwell, 27 Cal.
 4th at 277-278.)

 Whether this limitation on the scope of Section 1759 would have been endorsed by the Waters court may be open to question.
 But it is well to recall that the Waters court found that the Commission, in approving limitation of liability provisions, had taken those limitations into account in setting ongoing rates.
 However one harmonizes Waters and Hartwell, it seems clear that one cannot confidently defend a civil suit by showing that the defendant's activity finds support in some past Commission order.
 The defendant has to show that the conduct claimed to be unsafe or unreasonable meets a standard of safety or reasonableness set by the Commission on an ongoing basis such that an award of damages based on a theory that conduct meeting the Commission standard was not safe or reasonable would interfere with the Commission's ongoing "supervisory and regulatory policies."
 (An analysis of the distinction can be found in Nwabueze v.
 AT&T, 2011 U.S. Dist.
-LEXIS 8506) The requirements of the third prong of Covalt (as construed in Hartwell) have been recently addressed in Goncharov (Para.
-2 infra.)
+LEXIS 8506 The requirements of the third prong of Covalt (as construed in Hartwell) have been recently addressed in Goncharov (Para.
+3 infra.)